Tramadol Prescribing, Dispensing, and Record Keeping Changes Effective March 31, 2022 - Read MoreHERE

-University of Manitoba, College of Pharmacy Introductory and Advanced Pharmacy Practice Experience
+University of Manitoba, College of Pharmacy Advanced Pharmacy Practice Experience

 Please see the Pharmacy Student and Intern Rotations Resource for additional information.